dadoluca/RepetitionsPlatform/README.md

 # RepetitionsPlatform

-RepetitionsPlatform is a comprehensive Repetitions Service built using various technologies:
+RepetitionsPlatform is a comprehensive Repetitions Service,  designed for educational purposes, built using various technologies:

 - **Vue CLI**: for the Desktop Frontend (FE).
 - **Flutter**: for the Mobile Frontend (FE).